-This hearing was convened as a result of the Tenant's Application for Dispute Resolution, made on February 11, 2020, (the "Application").
+This hearing was convened as a result of the Tenant's Application for Dispute Resolution, made on March 17, 2020 (the "Application").
 The Tenant applied for the following relief, pursuant to the Residential Tenancy Act (the "Act"):

-- an order cancelling a One Month Notice to End Tenancy for Cause, dated January 30, 2020 (the "One Month Notice"); and - an order granting the return of the filing fee.
+- an order cancelling a One Month Notice to End Tenancy for Cause, dated March 11, 2020 (the "One Month Notice"); and - an order granting the return if the filing fee.

-The Tenant and the Landlord attended the hearing at the appointed date and time.
-At the beginning of the hearing, the parties acknowledged receipt of their respective application package and documentary evidence.
+The Tenant and the Landlord's Agent attended the hearing at the appointed date and time.
+At the beginning of the hearing, the parties acknowledged receipt of the respective application package and documentary evidence.
 No issues were raised with respect to service or receipt of these documents during the hearing.
 Pursuant to section 71 of the Act, I find the above documents were sufficiently served for the purposes of the Act.